-Sierra Leone with a population of 6.4 million finds itself in the unenviable position of being energy deficient, with less than 10% of the population having access to some form of power.
+Despite good efforts, Sierra Leone finds itself in the unenviable position of being energy deficient.
 Tens of thousands of kids and youths in Sierra Leone study at night using kerosene lanterns and open-flame candles.
-This project will provide renewable technology including solar lamps and solar radios, solar-powered eReaders / laptops to study.
+This project will provide renewable technology including solar lamps and solar radios, solar-powered eReaders / laptops to those in need.
+With proper lighting, students will be able to study harder and longer, improving their educational outcome.

-The large majority of Sierra Leone's population is forced to rely on inefficient and polluting traditional fuels to meet their basic needs.
+More than 90% of Sierra Leone's population is forced to rely on inefficient and polluting traditional fuels to meet their basic needs.
 The smoke and flames from kerosene lanterns and open-flame candles are a health risk and hazardous resulting in adverse impacts on personal health and safety as well as on the environment.
-Current power generation capacity, transmission and distribution remains inefficient and inadequate to accommodate the country's overall power requirements.
+Current power generation capacity, transmission, and distribution remains inefficient and inadequate to accommodate the country's overall power requirements.

 This project empowers education through safe, renewable and environmentally-friendly devices.
 These devices include solar lights, solar radios, solar powered eReaders and laptops etc. The kids and youths will now be able to read safely at night - with no risk to their health or lives.
 Solar-powered technology is a reliable and less expensive solution to the lack of electricity.
 This use of renewable energy will additionally have a positive impact on global warming and climate change.